How to trade the Non-Farm Payroll in Forex

 What exactly are the Non-Farm Payrolls?

-The Non-Farm Payroll, or NFP, is the monthly employment report for the United States.
+The Non-Farm Payroll, or NFP for short, is the monthly employment report for the United States.
 The report tracks how many jobs the US economy added or lost from month to month.

 We call it Non-Farm because it excludes jobs in the agricultural sector.
 Jobs in the government is also excluded from the report.